zhifeil/Decentralized-e-voting/README.txt

 Therefore, for our case, each candidate can receive a maximum of 15 votes.

-If you have any quesitons, please check our demo video https://www.youtube.com/watch?v=oi3uoW_KC-c about two test cases(1. normal voting process and 2. if someone has already tampered with encrypted_votes.txt file) or contact us.
+If you have any quesitons, please check our demo video https://www.youtube.com/watch?v=oi3uoW_KC-c about two test cases(1. normal voting process and 2. if someone has already tampered with encrypted_votes.txt file) or contact us at zhifeil@sfu.ca

 Thanks a lot.